BE562-7-SP Marketing & Innovation Coursework (1): Essay 2025-26 | UoE

 • Provide an evaluation of one particular local organisation or brand that operates in your chosen context, again using supporting conceptual, theoretical and market or other data to inform your evaluation.

-Conclusion: Based on your research and analysis, suggest recommendations for the marketing managers at your selected company to further help their strategic marketing by leveraging on market opportunity or tackling market threat.
+Conclusion: Based on your research and analysis, suggest recommendations for the marketing managers at your selected company to further help their strategic marketing by leveraging market opportunities or tackling market threats.

 *Word count for each bullet point is a guideline only, and these bullet points are for guidance only.